ArNAB-0053/ContractLens/README.md

 ### 🧠 **Machine Learning**
 - **Python**: Primary programming language for ML tasks.
 - **NLP Libraries**:
-  - `tfidfVectorizer`: For text feature extraction.
+  - `TfidfVectorizer`: For text feature extraction and transformation.
   - `joblib`: For saving and loading serialized machine learning models.
-  - `nltk`: For text preprocessing and stopword removal.
+  - `nltk`: For text preprocessing, tokenization, and stopword removal.
   - `spaCy`: For advanced natural language processing and tokenization.
   - `re`: For text cleaning and processing via regular expressions.
   - `cosine_similarity`: To compute textual similarity between segments using vectorized data.
   - `difflib`: For identifying and visually highlighting textual differences.
+- **ML Models & Tools**:
+  - `LabelEncoder`: Used for encoding target variables in the clause dataset.
+  - `MLPClassifier`: For training multilayer perceptron neural networks on clause data.
+  - `SVC (Support Vector Classifier)`: Applied for classification tasks in model training.
+  - `LogisticRegression`: Used for modeling relationships and classification.
+  - `VotingClassifier`: Combined predictions from multiple models for improved accuracy.
+- **Visualization**:
+  - `matplotlib`: Used for plotting and visualizing data insights during model evaluation.

 ### 🖥️ **Backend**
 - **Flask**: Lightweight web framework for API endpoints.